Identification studies of UFOs: Fata Morgana

+Fata Morgana was named as a hypothesis for the mysterious Australian phenomenon Min Min light.

 Other misidentifications

 The BBSR and Hendry studies identified as rare causes for UFO reports based on misidentification, such objects and phenomena as birds, light phenomena (including mirages, moondogs, sundogs, auroras, ground lights such as street lights, and searchlights reflected off of clouds), and atmospheric phenomena such as clouds, dust and fog (including unusual cloud formations such as lenticular clouds, noctilucent clouds, rainbow effects, and high-altitude ice crystals).
 Other identified causes included kites, flares, reflections off windows, and windborne debris.

 Upper atmospheric lightning

 More recently, Professor Colin Price head of the Geophysics and Planetary Sciences Department at Tel Aviv University has commented that occurrences of upper-atmospheric lightning such as sprites, elves and blue jets could account for some of the strange reports of UFO sightings.

-Electronic Warfare
+Electronic warfare

-According to New York Magazine writer for the Digital Intelligencer, Jeff Wise, advanced Electronic Warfare techniques similar to early "radar spoofing" used by the US military could deceive sensors to give false velocity and position information.
+According to New York Magazine writer for the Digital Intelligencer, Jeff Wise, advanced electronic warfare (EW) techniques similar to early "radar spoofing" used by the US military could deceive sensors to give false velocity and position information.
 Wise worries that US adversaries have developed EW capabilities that exploit weaknesses in US systems that allow information to be missed or created erroneously.
 Wise speculates that admitting the US has "gaps in its electronic warfare capabilities" would allow it to be looked at objectively.
-As Navy Spokesman Joseph Gradisher puts it, "The more data you have, the better you are to analyze it and turn that data into information into knowledge.”
+As Navy Spokesman Joseph Gradisher puts it, "The more data you have, the better you are to analyze it and turn that data into information into knowledge."

 According to Forbes contributor David Hambling, the U.S. Navy has filed patents for technology to produce a "self-focusing laser pulse to create a glowing filament or channel of plasma" that could create "mid-air images to fool infrared and other sensors".
 Hambling speculates that such technology "may also provide a clue about the source of some recent UFO sightings by military aircraft".